The forgone conclusion has become a formality, or sooner is now later.

 The 2011 season was one of the most rewarding of Coughlin's career.
 The Giants finished 9-7 and won the NFC East championship before winning four postseason games, including their second Super Bowl in five seasons, a 21-17 victory over the New England Patriots in Super Bowl XLVI.
 Coughlin improved to 2-0 in Super Bowls as a head coach.
 He is the 13th coach to win multiple Super Bowls and is one of 18 coaches with a perfect Super Bowl record.

-Coughlin is 7-3 in postseason games against teams he faced in the regular season, including victories over 2011 foes
+Coughlin is 7-3 in postseason games against teams he faced in the regular season, including victories over 2011 foes Green Bay, San Francisco and New England.

 Coughlin was 65 years, 158 days old when Super Bowl XLVI was played on Feb.
 5, making him the oldest coach to win a Super Bowl and the second-oldest to guide his team to the title game.
+Buffalo's Marv Levy was 68 years old when he coached the last of his four Super Bowls in January 1993.
+Coughlin is also the fourth-oldest coach to win a Super Bowl as a result of his team's Super Bowl XLII victory.

 The 2011 Giants gained a franchise-record 6,161 yards.
 The former mark of 6,085 was set in 2010.
 Those are the only two 6,000-yard seasons in Giants history.